Shubham276/ToDo/Todos/README.md

 # How to run:
 1).
-Move to the directory which contains "Todo.py" module.
+Move to the directory which contains "ToDo.py" module.(Todo/Todos/CLI/ToDo.py)
 2).
 Open console/command prompt from that path
 3).
 Write command as follows:
   Example: